kendraio/kendraio-gists/find_important_flows.md

 5.  **Stepping Stones Approach**: While niche, this pilot is important for its unique and high-impact use case in nuclear disarmament diplomacy.
 It showcases Kendraio's flexibility in handling complex document analysis and creating knowledge graphs for specialized fields.
 6.  **Kendraio Task**: An essential internal pilot that demonstrates one of Kendraio's core strengths: aggregating data from multiple, disparate sources (Linear, GitHub, Google Drive) into a single, manageable dashboard.
 7.  **CultureBanked Artist & GDT**: A long-standing collaboration that is crucial for demonstrating Kendraio's integration with Google Sheets as a database and its capacity to build bespoke tools for niche communities like visual artists.
 The GDT part explores innovative, forward-thinking concepts like digital taxation.
-8.  **Kendraio Player & Distributor**: This pilot is important as it showcases Kendraio's capabilities in the Web Monetization space, involving integrations with services like Coil and Uphold.
-It demonstrates a practical application for micropayments and direct-to-artist payments.

 ---